Ulysse et Pénélope

-Ulysse or Ulysse et Pénélope (Ulysses or Ulysses and Penelope) is an opera by the French composer Jean-Féry Rebel, first performed at the Académie Royale de Musique (the Paris Opéra) on 21 January 1703.
+Ulysse or Ulysse et Pénélope (Ulysses or Ulysses and Penelope) is an opera by the French composer Jean-Féry Rebel, with a libretto by Henry Guichard.
+The story is based on a poetic reinterpretation of Homer's epic poem, Odyssey.

+It was first performed at the Académie Royale de Musique (the Paris Opéra) on 21 January 1703.
 It takes the form of a tragédie en musique in a prologue and five acts.

-The libretto is by Guichard.
+Plot

+The opera begins with a prologue with a mandatory adoration of the king which, at the time of the opera, was Louis XIV.
+The formal opera begins in Ulysses's garden within his palace.
+His queen, Penelope, waits for his return from Troy.
+Urilas, on the other hand, cries at her inability to gain the king's attention which Circe, a witch, offers to solve by causing Penelope to fall into infidelity.
+Through several different attempts, with Godly intervention, Louis and Penelope reunite, and Circe's plot is thwarted.